inclavare-containers/docker-attestation-agent/README.md

 Attestation Agent (aka AA) is a service for the attestation procedure in Confidential Computing.
 It provides several kinds of service APIs related to attestation.

 This repository packages AA into an easy-to-use image.

-For more details, please visit [Attestation Agent](https://github.com/confidential-containers/guest-components/blob/main/attestation-agent/README.md)
+For more details, please visit the upstream of [Attestation Agent](https://github.com/confidential-containers/guest-components/blob/main/attestation-agent/README.md).

 # Build AA Image

 AA offers 2 kinds of interface, gRPC and ttrpc.
-Please choose corresponding Dockerfile to build your AA image.
+Please choose the corresponding Dockerfile to build your AA image.

 ## Prerequisites